dapr/proposals/0012-BIRS-distributed-scheduler.md

     - From the Scheduler Service to the Sidecar.
 A new 'sidecar' target will be added to available targets such that users can configure the Dapr Resiliency Policies.
 - Deep observability into jobs in control plane
     - Things beyond basic ListJobs.
 This might entail things like the history of prior triggered jobs or future jobs.
+- Applications to do REST on Jobs in other namespaces.
+Currently, jobs will be namespaced to the app/sidecar namespace.

 ## Current Shortfalls